constellation-daq/Constellation/python/constellation/satellites/Influx/README.md

 ## Description

 This satellite listens to metrics sent by other satellites and writes to a InfluxDB time series database.
 Only metrics of type float, integer and boolean can be written to InfluxDB.
+Writing to the database is performed in batched mode, this means received telemetry data are buffered and flushed to InfluxDB after a pre-defined time set via the `flush_interval`.
+When increasing this interval it should be noted that newly received telemetry data will only show up in any graphical display after it has been flushed to the database and might not be available yet when the display is updated.

 ```{warning}
 Currently, the satellites subscribes to all metrics.
 This can lead to performance penalties if there are debugging metrics